quicwg/multipath/draft-lmbdhk-quic-multipath.md

 {: #param_value_definition title="Available value for enable_multipath"}

-If the peer does not carry the enable_multipath transport parameter, which means the peer does not support multipath, endpoint MUST fallback to {{QUIC-TRANSPORT}} with single path and MUST NOT use any frame or mechanism defined in this document.
+If the peer does not carry the enable_multipath transport parameter, which means the peer does not support multipath, endpoint MUST fallback to {{QUIC-TRANSPORT}} fwith single path and MUST NOT use any frame or mechanism defined in this document.
 If endpoint receives unexpected value for the transport parameter "enable_multipath", it MUST treat this as a connection error of type MP_CONNECTION_ERROR and close the connection.